Undergraduate internship scheme

 - You must be a current UWE Bristol student in your first, second, placement or final year on a BA, BSc, BArch, BEng, LLB, MArch or MEng course.

-- You cannot undertake an internship with an employer in a private company that you have previous worked for in any paid or unpaid capacity
+- You cannot undertake an internship with an employer in a private company that you have previous worked for in any paid capacity

 - If you are due to start a placement year in September you are still welcome to take part in the scheme, provided that you're able to commit to the full eight weeks.
 The scheme should not be considered an alternative to doing a one-year placement, but an excellent supplement to your placement.